 “Baseball Cookies” by born1945 is licensed under CC BY 2.0

-• Baseball cardboard cutout standees and Big Heads
+• Photo Ops: Create memorable moments with baseball cardboard cutout standees and Big Heads.

 Anthony Rizzo life-size cardboard cutout celebrating the Chicago Cubs World Series win.